Need help with your Discussion

 Campbell, M., & Brown, B. A. (2015).
 Toxic Leader Transition Mini Case Study: Yahoo!
 Inc. 2009-2012.

 Kusy, M., & Holloway, E. (2009).
-Toxic workplace!: Managing toxic personalities and their systems of power.
+Toxic workplace!: Managing poisonous personalities and their systems of power.
 John Wiley & Sons.

 Mehta, S., & Maheshwari, G. C. (2013).
-Consequence of Toxic leadership on Employee Job Satisfaction and Organizational Commitment.
+A Consequence of Toxic Leadership on Employee Job Satisfaction and Organizational Commitment.
 Journal of Contemporary Management Research8(2).

 Owens, B. P., Wallace, A. S., & Waldman, D. A. (2015).
 Leader narcissism and follower outcomes: The counterbalancing effect of leader humility.
 Journal of Applied Psychology100(4), 1203.